benjyw/materiality.commons/src/python/materiality/django/static/README.md

 ## Solution

-The `superstatic` app provides an enhanced `collectstatic` command, which can read ignore patterns from a file, and apply them without requiring any extra command-line arguments.
+The `materiality.django.static` app provides an enhanced `collectstatic` command, which can read ignore patterns from a file, and apply them without requiring any extra command-line arguments.

 To use this in your Django project: